REVELATION 10 - 11:14

 When Antichrist breaks his covenant with the Jews, like Hitler before him, he will then begin a systematic attempt to exterminate them.
-That’s why Jesus warned them that, when they saw these things come to pass, they were not to waste any time getting out of town.
-The point is, there will be a temple at Jerusalem during the Great Tribulation so that all these things can be fulfilled.
+That’s why Jesus warned them that when they saw these things come to pass they were not to waste any time literally getting out of town.
+To summarize, there must be a temple at Jerusalem during the Great Tribulation so that all these things can be fulfilled.

-Now, let's look at this passage.
+Now, let's look at this chapter 11.
 You will remember, in chapter 10, John’s vision of the mighty angel took place down on Earth.
 He is still down on the earth here.
 He saw a temple and was told to measure the temple of God, the altar, and those who worship there.
-There are two important things to note here:
+There are two important things to note:

 First, this temple is real.
 The command to measure it emphasizes the reality of that temple in that future day.
-It is something you can lay a line to.
+It is something you put a measuring tape to.

 Second, it belongs to God, as does the altar and all those who worship there (the Jews).
 Measuring is an act of ownership.
 The temple, the altar and the Jews who worship there in that future day belong to God.
-They are his possessions and the Jews are his chosen covenant people.
+They are his possessions.
+The Jews who will be worshipping there are his chosen covenant people.
 However, the angel instructs that the outer court of the temple is not to be measured because it has been given to the Gentiles and they will tread the holy city underfoot for forty-two months (three and a half years).
 The outer court was called the Court of the Gentiles in Jesus' day because that was as far as a Gentile was allowed to enter into the temple area.
 During the three and a half year Great Tribulation, it will still function in that capacity.

 …The temple to which Jesus will return at his Second Coming.

 After setting foot on the Mount of Olives, our Lord will enter Jerusalem through the Eastern Gate suddenly coming to his temple as prophesied in Malachi 3:1.
 This was foreshadowed, by the way, when he rode the donkey colt into that city on Palm Sunday some two thousand years ago.
 Do you remember where he went?
-He went directly to Herod’s temple and unexpectedly pounced upon the thieves there!
-Having made himself a whip, he cleaned the place out crying,
+He went directly to Herod’s temple and unexpectedly pounced upon the thieves and extortioners who were selling there!
+Having made himself a whip, he cleaned the place out crying with a loud voice,

 It is written,‘my house is the house of prayer, but you have made it a den of thieves!
 Luke 19:46

-These truths are very exciting.
+These things are very exciting.
 You and I are very likely living at the very edge of the fulfillment of these prophecies.
 There is such a stirring of the Jews in the land of Palestine today and there is such tension over Jerusalem and the Temple Mount there.
-Thousands of Jews gather daily there for prayer at the Wailing Wall (all that is left of Solomon's temple).
-Tensions with their enemies continue to escalate over that all-important city and temple site.
-Never has the Church seen such exciting signs that the close of the age is drawing to its conclusion!
+Daily, thousands of Jews gather at the Wailing Wall (all that is left of Solomon's temple), to pray while tensions with their enemies continue to escalate and escalate over that all-important city and its temple site.
+Never has the Church of Jesus Christ seen such exciting signs that the close of this current age is drawing to a conclusion!

 Behold, I will send you Elijah the prophet before the coming of the great and dreadful day of the LORD.
 And he will turn the hearts of the fathers to the children, and the hearts of the children to their fathers, lest I come and strike the earth with a curse.